MarijaBorisov/ngsi-tools/README.md

 The project seeks to design tools for the best design and implementation of different technological and non-technological solutions that would enable the improvement of all waste management stages, adopting a global approach and particularly focusing on citizen participation in order to build more sustainable, eco-friendly cities.

 These 20 highly innovative solutions will be validated in 4 European pilots.
 The village of Zamudio in Spain, the southerly Greek city of Halandri, the Portuguese municipality of Cascais and the Italian city of Seveso.
-They are directed towards the monitoring, collection and processing of real data, the creation of decision making tools, the launch of innovative awareness-raising campaigns and prevention campaigns, the introduction of serious games and innovative educational materials to ease the co-creation of new solutions (citizen science), the design of mobile applications to foster collaboration, transparency and mutual learning and the construction of two pilot plants for the treatment of organic waste and nappies with the aim of making progress in the construction of smart cities and laying the foundations of the circular economy.
+They are directed towards the monitoring, collection, and processing of real data, the creation of decision-making tools, the launch of innovative awareness-raising campaigns and prevention campaigns, the introduction of serious games and innovative educational materials to ease the co-creation of new solutions (citizen science), the design of mobile applications to foster collaboration, transparency, and mutual learning and the construction of two pilot plants for the treatment of organic waste and nappies with the aim of making progress in the construction of smart cities and laying the foundations of the circular economy.

 The Circular Economy is one of the seven emblematic initiatives that are part of the Europe 2020 strategy, which aims to generate smart, sustainable and conciliatory growth.
 Today it is Europe’s main strategy for generating growth and jobs, with the backing of the European Parliament and the European Council.